Crowmoore/WPF-Backlog/README.md

 If you have access to Labranet you can find the installation package from \\ghost\TEMP\Installation\H3090.
 Alternatively you can just grab the Release folder from this repository.

+## Features

+### Implemented

+- Registering system so that you don't "accidentally" mess with other peoples games.
+- MySQL database to store your data.
+- Fully implemented CRUD system for data managing.
+- Graphical presentation of your game completion rates.
+- Color theme; you can select your favourite color from a huge variety of choices.
+- Data filtering; you can search your games by title, genre or completion status.

+## Not implemented

+- E-mail verification system when registering a new account.

 ## How do you even use the Backlog?

 Using the application is as simple as riding a tricycle.
 Start the application and click the button labeled 'Register'.
 Still with me?